10 PR campaign examples

 For its Super Bowl ad, Coinbase chose simplicity, which intrigued so many users that the app was overloaded by the traffic it received.
 This great PR example shows us how important it is to stick to simplicity and let consumers’ minds do the maths.

-With a powerful message, the global brand has built a meaningful commercial showing a girl performing “the reverse selfie”.
-Basically, from a photo that was too edited, she turns back to her natural looks by going through a reversed process.
+With a powerful message, the global brand has built a meaningful commercial showing a girl performing “the reverse selfie.”
+Using a reverse process, she turns back to her natural looks from a photo that was too edited.

 Dove’s campaign achieved 6 billion global impressions, while the brand affinity increased by over 20%.